 That being said if your travelling long distance like we did To Palm Springs and San Diego the convenience of a car was perfect for us.
 Do your research about car hire, we first had a car with Budget and it was expensive.
 Our second stint we had one through Alamo and they were heaps cheaper, better car and had locations within to Disneyland!

-I did a lot of research and this really comes down to the length of time your going!
+I did a lot of research and this really comes down to the length of time you’re going!
 I’d say anything over 7-10 of car hire then buy them!
 Super cheap like $40 USD for boosters at Target, Walmart etc

 Like I mentioned we ate in a lot.
 We headed to Walmart and did a big shop and cooked at home, as well as snack.
 We also got UBER eats a lot which is pretty cheap even compared to cooking your own.
 Also, I’d halve your order.
 Their portion sizing is just ludicrous – it’s not even a joke!!